jasondyoungberg/limine-rs/README.md

 * [Limine Boot Protocol Specification](https://github.com/limine-bootloader/limine/blob/trunk/PROTOCOL.md)

 ## Barebones
-The project provides an example kernel which can be found in the `barebones` directory; to show you how to set up a simple 64-bit **long mode**, **higher half** rust kernel using Limine.

-The kernel ships with a shell script (`.cargo/runner.sh`) which can be invoked by executing `cargo run` in the barebones directory.
-This script will package the built kernel executable into an ISO image with the bootloader and run it with QEMU.
+An example project utilizing the crate can be found [here](https://github.com/limine-bootloader/limine-rust-barebones).

-**Note**: In order to compile and run the barebones kernel, **nightly** rust is required.
+**Note**: In order to compile and run the barebones kernel, **nightly** Rust is required.

 ## License